Ishangoai/Ishango_Assessments/README.md

 # Coderbyte_Ishango
-[Ishango](https://ishango.ai) is an NGO based in London, that provides African students the chance to do internships in Data Science projects for companies all around the world.
+[Ishango](https://ishango.ai) is an NGO based in London, that provides African students the chance to work on Data Science projects for companies all around the world.
 To assess the candidates, they ask them to perform coding challenges/problems via several online platforms, that provide this kind of services.

 Ishango wants to automatically (and periodically) retrieve the results of these assessments - this repo contains the code to "solve" this problem.